-As of Fall Semester 2018, Spanish language studies is housed in the Sociology & Human Services department.
+As of Fall Semester 2018, Spanish Language Studies is housed in the Sociology & Human Services department.
 Additionally, we redesigned the program to immerse language study in cultural context, and renamed it Borders & Languages.
-If you are interested in studying Spanish, but have not yet declared it as a major or minor, please inquire about Borders & Languages.
+If you are interested in studying Spanish, but have not yet declared it as a major or minor, please inquire about our new Borders & Languages major.

 Graduates who majored or minored in foreign languages apply their studies to careers in a variety of fields, including international business, the American Foreign Service, translation and interpretation, teaching, or social work.
 Many of our majors continue their studies at the graduate level in areas such as cultural studies, linguistics, and literature.
 Others use their language expertise to pursue advanced degrees in law, medicine, and other disciplines in the humanities and social sciences.